Sacramento International Airport: Terminal A

 Air Canada, American, Delta, and United operate out of the thirteen gates in Terminal A.

 Terminal A opened in 1998 with 275000 ft2 of floor space and 12 gates, able to accommodate expansion to 22 gates.
-The food court in Terminal A was remodeled in 2014–15 in an effort to bring a similar customer experience with unique-to-Sacramento restaurants as provided in Terminal B. Also, the airport re-added another gate back into its Terminal A and opened on March 18, 2021, the new gate A13 to a total back to 13 gates.
+The food court in Terminal A was remodeled in 2014–15 in an effort to bring a similar customer experience with unique-to-Sacramento restaurants as provided in Terminal B. Also, the airport re-opened another gate in Terminal A and opened, on March 18, 2021, new gate A13, bringing the total back to 13 gates.
 Future expansion at Terminal A may include conversion to an airside concourse and the addition of a second automated people mover.

 In 2024, a pair of new escalators were added to Terminal A. They connect the second floor to baggage claim and are adjacent to the exit of the sterile area.

 Terminal B

 Aeromexico, Alaska, Frontier, Hawaiian, JetBlue, Southwest, and Volaris are located in the nineteen gates in Terminal B.

 The old Terminal B was built in 1967 as the main terminal building for the new Sacramento Metropolitan Airport with 14 gates before being demolished in 2012.
 The newer and bigger rebuilt Terminal B was completed and opened in 2011 with 19 gates, but the original plan was supposed to be 22 gates in total due to the high costs.
 Dreyfuss + Blackford, the original architects, also designed a renovation and expansion completed in 1999.
 By that time, Terminal A was complete and frequent travelers described the 1967 Terminal B as "often overcrowded with waiting travelers."